glowroot/glowroot/README.md

 #### How to hack on it

+Glowroot uses [Immutables](https://immutables.github.io) annotation processing to eliminate maintenance on lots of boilerplate code.
+If you are using Eclipse, this requires installing the [m2e-apt](https://github.com/jbosstools/m2e-apt) plugin and changing Window > Preferences > Maven > Annotation Processing to "Automatically configure JDT APT".

-Run org.glowroot.sandbox.ui.UiSandboxMain under a debugger inside your favorite IDE.
-It starts Glowroot and generates a variety of sample traces to give the UI something to display and to help with manual testing.
+To hack on the UI, run org.glowroot.sandbox.ui.UiSandboxMain under a debugger inside your favorite IDE.
+This starts Glowroot and generates a variety of sample traces to give the UI something to display and to help with manual testing.
 Connect your browser to http://localhost:4000.

-If you are working on the UI, you either need to run 'grunt' to re-build the web assets after each change, or (better) run
+Also, if you are working on the web assets, you either need to run 'grunt' to re-build them after each change, or (better) run

     grunt serve